 Anderson has often been criticised.
 Indeed, his responses to criticism have often produced some of his best work and his best theory.
 In a career which has lasted since the 1950s it would have been impossible for Anderson to avoid criticism or critiques.5 His disputes with others on the Left have often been fierce — and dramatic — though they have tended to be friendly.
 His great debate with E.P.
 Thompson, and the debate over the direction of the New Left Review, are great examples of where Anderson has welcomed debate and discussion.6 Indeed, the debate with Thompson produced many of Anderson’s best essays — particularly ‘Origins of the Present Crisis’, ‘Socialism and Pseudo-Empiricism’ and ‘Figures of Descent’.7 Anderson’s debates with others in the Left, from Thompson to Unger, from Althusser to Bobbio, has produced not only some of Anderson’s best work but also some of the best work in the Marxist tradition.
 In recent years Anderson has concentrated on trying to understand the modern development of the Capitalist States since the end of the Cold War, particularly the United States, the European Union, and India.
 He has followed this with a powerful analysis of both the Russian Revolution and the Chinese Revolution.8 Anderson might be criticised yet his impact for the Left, for Marxism, and for Socialism, has always been positive.9

 Thinking about Anderson and his work will continue.
 Anderson has done enough, written enough, and thought enough to be remembered within the tradition of British Marxism — and beyond it.
-No one who reads his work cannot help but be struck by its effective variety and its effective writing.
+Anyone who reads his work will always be struck by its effective variety and its effective writing.
 Anderson specialises in history, the history of ideas, politics, and political thought, but he has managed to turn each into a literary form.
 His style is more than simply style — it is a crucial part of his substance as a thinker and a writer.
 No one who reads his essays, or his books, can ignore the ideas contained within them — simply because of the effective style by which he describes and lays out his ideas.
 Each part of Anderson’s work, from the polemics to the essays, seems distinct, yet also part of a much greater project and a much greater politics.
 Anderson is someone who has always written to keep the ideas of the Left as effective ideas and as effective politics.
 Anderson is someone who has always kept his Marxism and his Socialism alive.
 Anderson is a man who has turned politics into a literary form.
 Anderson is a man who has turned history and politics into a literary form.
 The Marxism of Anderson is a Marxism which can still help us — both politically and historically.